Beth S. Horowitz

 Corporate Director; Former President & CEO, Amex Canada Inc.

 Beth Horowitz is an authentic and visionary leader who has been an unwavering advocate for the advancement of women in the workplace.
-Over the course of her career, she has brought courage, authenticity, and compassion to all her work—motivating her colleagues to build diverse, inclusive, and high-performing teams and demonstrating that successful leaders nurture and develop emerging talent.
+Over the course of her career, she has brought courage, authenticity, and compassion to her work—collaborating with her colleagues to build diverse, inclusive, and high-performing teams and demonstrating that successful leaders nurture and develop emerging talent.

-Beth has sat on many corporate and advisory boards, bringing her wealth of knowledge and experience to contribute to their success.
+Beth worked her way up through the ranks at American Express, working in New York and London and ultimately becoming the President & CEO of AmEx Bank of Canada.
+Beth has sat on many corporate, advisory, and nonprofit boards, bringing her wealth of knowledge and experience to contribute to their success.
 Along the way, she has mentored many individuals—knowing the importance of investing time in the development of talent and the rewards of doing so—a practice she continues.
+From providing advice and guidance to celebrating successes, Beth has helped to pave the way for others to follow.
+And she hasn’t stopped.
+Advocating for gender equity is still a focus for her.

 Beth has seen first-hand that when women participate on corporate boards, they can help broaden the perspectives of the board and better represent their customer base.
 Having more gender diversity on boards can help bring to light biases that have persisted and push boards to focus on talent development, compensation review, and succession planning with a gender equity lens.
 Beth believes that board members also serve as role models to senior leaders within the organization.